gieseke/bufferkdtree/docs/install.rst

 .. admonition:: Compatibility

    The implementation is based on the efficient use of implicit hardware caches.
 Thus, to obtain good speed-ups, the system's GPU has to support this feature!
-Current architectures such as Nvidia's Kepler architecture exhibit such caches, see, e.g., the `Kepler GK110 Whitepaper <http://www.nvidia.com/content/PDF/kepler/NVIDIA-Kepler-GK110-Architecture-Whitepaper.pdf>`_.
+Most modern architectures exhibit such caches (e.g., `Kepler GK110 Whitepaper <http://www.nvidia.com/content/PDF/kepler/NVIDIA-Kepler-GK110-Architecture-Whitepaper.pdf>`_).

 OpenCL
 ------